Find Affordable College Courses

 $7,410 Average Tuition & Fees

-With a ranking of #7, Lehman College did quite well on this year’s best value schools for anthropology students.
-Lehman is a large public school located in the city of Bronx.
+Lehman College did quite well in this year’s ranking of the best value schools for anthropology students.
+It came in at #7 on the list.
+Lehman is a fairly large public school located in the large city of Bronx.

 The average tuition and fees for an in-state undergraduate at Lehman are $7,410 a year.
 While working on their degree, anthropology majors at Lehman accumulate an average of around $13,311 in student debt.